mrahhal/CCSS/README.md

 Elements are actual html elements.
 This can be the component itself (or its root html element as in React), or a component child (i.e any html element in the component's template).

-In case of shared components, consider using a prefix such as "s-*" to make it easier to tell if the component is shared or specific in usage.

-Optional: Add a constant prefix (such as "app-*") to all component class names in all of the application.
-This will act as namespacing.

-_Why?_ Avoids potential naming clashes between your own component and other 3rd party CSS your app uses.
-Do this especially if your components have generic/common names.

 #### Component

 Use "component-name" for the main component class.